orthecreedence/pretend-event-loop/README.md

 	;; asynchronously grab a beanstalkd connection
     (pel:next (conn) (beanstalk:connect "127.0.0.1" 11300)
 	  (format t "Got connection.
 Reserving job.~%")
-	  ;; we have a connection, now reserve the next job (pel:next (job :multiple-value-list t) (beanstalk:reserve conn)
+	  ;; we have a connection, now asynchronously reserve the next job (pel:next (job :multiple-value-list t) (beanstalk:reserve conn)
+		;; we got a job! process it
 		(dispatch-job job)))

 So what's happening is you're creating a connection in a background thread.
 The